BILLPC2684/TGR-PRTO-RAYLIB/README.md

 i assume the same as linux, but i have no mac to test on...

+#

 ## How to load a rom?

-The Open Menu currently not implemented yet but will be soon
+The Open Menu and command opening are currently not implemented yet but will be soon

 So until then, just drag and drop you `.tgr` files into it